mowat27/polyglot/Readme.md

 ```
 alias poly="source $HOME/.poly/polyglot.bash"
-poly load shell git java ruby jruby rails mysql emacs
+poly load example
 ```

-Obviously, you should load the packages relevant to your world not mine.
+This will load the provided example config at runtime.

 ## Usage